 Net fabric is an umbrella term used for describing open mesh fabrics.
 In net fabric, yarns are knitted, knotted, looped or twisted at intersections forming a piece of fabric with lots of open spaces /holes.
 These holes are formed in many geometric shapes ( maybe four-sided, six-sided or more).
-The shape can be square, hexagonal or octogonal.
+The shape can be square, hexagonal or octagonal.

 Most of the net fabric today is knitted.
-The three types of construction methods used in net fabric manufacturing are Tricot, Raschel, and Bobbinet and this determines the shape of the holes.
+The three types of construction methods used in net fabric manufacturing are Tricot, Raschel, and Bobbinet and this determine the shape of the holes.
 Raschel Knitting is the most common method of making netting.
 In this netting geometric shaped holes are formed by knitting yarns.
 The fabric is formed by a combination of a pillar and tricot stitches.

 The size of the holes varies greatly in size depending on the function of the net fabric.
 The type and size of the yarn, finishing given also determines the type of netting fabric.
 The finishes applied on net include starch or resin type finish.